 Many people love the idea of having a rooster as part of their chicken flock.
 The early morning crowing is so iconic of farm life that when allowed, chicken owners often want to experience it.

 But, roosters can be aggressive.
-This becomes problematic if you have children around; in some cases, it can be dangerous for kids and adults alike.
+This becomes problematic if you have children; in some cases, it can be dangerous for kids and adults.

 In addition to the steps you can take to mellow out aggressive roosters, it also helps to know which chicken breeds tend to cultivate more aggressive roosters and which breeds tend to have more mellow roosters.

 This will help you make a good decision when you add a rooster to your flock.

 7 Most Aggressive Chicken Breeds With Aggressive Roosters